Ayushlm10/penseev/README.md

 This was kind of my first experience with next/react.
 Mainly wanted to see how things are done here.

+If you get why it was named `penseev` , I already love you.

 Mainly used these beautiful projects:

 1. Nextjs (app router)